gaultier/blog/how_to_rewrite_a_cpp_codebase_successfully.md

 # How to rewrite a C++ codebase successfully

+*Not your typical 'Rewrite it in Rust' article.*

 I recently wrote about [inheriting a legacy C++ codebase](/blog/you_inherited_a_legacy_cpp_codebase_now_what.html).
 At some point, although I cannot pinpoint exactly when, a few things became clear to me:

 - No one in the team but me is able - or feels confident enough - to make a change in this codebase